papaknik/Multinomial-Logistic-Regression-with-scikit-learn/README.md

 - Rain
 - Snowfall

-✔️ Implementation of multinomial logistic regression with scikit-learn
-✔️ Model evaluation using metrics like balanced accuracy and confusion matrices
-✔️ Plotting the learning curves of the log-loss (cross entropy) function

 ## Data
-The dataset consists of historical weather features obtained via the Open-Meteo API and will serve as the foundation for evaluating different ML algorithms in a multi-class classification setting.
+The dataset consists of historical weather parameters obtained via the Open-Meteo API and will serve as the foundation for evaluating different ML algorithms in a multi-class classification setting.

 ## Project Structure